What is the balanced chemical equation for cellular respiration? | Channels for Pearson+

 1

+Understand the process of cellular respiration: Cellular respiration is a metabolic process where cells convert glucose and oxygen into carbon dioxide, water, and energy (ATP).

-Identify the reactants and products in the process of cellular respiration.
-The main reactants are glucose (C6H12O6) and oxygen (O2), and the main products are carbon dioxide (CO2), water (H2O), and energy in the form of ATP.
+Identify the reactants and products: The reactants in cellular respiration are glucose (C6H12O6) and oxygen (O2), while the products are carbon dioxide (CO2), water (H2O), and energy.

-Write the unbalanced chemical equation for cellular respiration: C6H12O6 + O2 → CO2 + H2O + ATP.
+Write the unbalanced equation: Start with the basic formula for cellular respiration: C6H12O6 + O2 → CO2 + H2O + energy.

+Balance the equation: Ensure the number of atoms for each element is equal on both sides of the equation.
+For cellular respiration, balance the equation as follows: C6H12O6 + 6O2 → 6CO2 + 6H2O + energy.

+Verify the balanced equation: Check that the number of carbon, hydrogen, and oxygen atoms are equal on both sides of the equation.
+There are 6 carbon atoms, 12 hydrogen atoms, and 18 oxygen atoms on each side.

 Watch next